 Community Group Coordinator

 As a native of the tri-state area, Eunice has spent much of her life in the various suburbs of New York City.
 Before joining Redeemer, Eunice practiced law in a corporate law firm and a non-profit organization.
 She is excited to now be a part of a team dedicated to fostering community and a sense of being known in a large city and a large church.
 Eunice also serves as a deaconess and, in her free time, likes to take in the arts offered by the city, do craft projects and try any kind of frozen dessert.

 Community Group Intern

 Charles is better known as “Cheech.”
-He was born and raised in Brooklyn, but have spent most of his young adult years commuting to and fro the Philadelphia area.
-He is married to the beautiful and wonderful, Christina for 2 years.
-He graduated from Cairn University in 2013 with a Bachelors in Bible and a Bachelors of Social Work.
-Currently, he is finishing up his last semester at Westminster Theological Seminary in the hopes to receive a Masters in Divinity.
-He loves and reps NYC because of the diverse people, cultures, and foods.
+He was born and raised in Brooklyn.
+In 2010, he asked Christina to be his girlfriend three times before she said, “Yes.”
+They’ve been married since August 2015.
+He graduated from Cairn University with a Bachelors in Bible and a Bachelors of Social Work.
+A short time after, he was led to Westminster Theological Seminary to study theology and received a Masters in Divinity.
+He loves and reps NYC because of the diverse people, cultures and foods.
 Cheech loves all sports from local-known handball to basketball and everything in between.
 He is also a self-renown, amateur photographer and videographer.